Survey Question Best Practices

 Survey length best practices tell us that people get tired of surveys at around 5 minutes or 15 questions.

-If you’re trying to improve your contact form conversions, don’t expect respondents to answer insanely long surveys the same way they would a short survey.
-People start to spend less time on each question the longer the survey length.
+If you’re trying to improve your contact form conversions, don’t expect respondents to answer insanely long surveys.
+People start to spend less time on each question the farther a survey drags on.

 For example, if you have 5 questions on your survey, respondents will give each question more focus than if you have 30 questions.
 If you’re following survey best practices, number of questions is an important factor to pay attention to.

-If your survey form has to be long, make sure you do some of the following:
+If your survey form has to be long, here are some tips you can consider:

 Create an outline of your survey structure first.